 INFP and INFJ

 An INFJ can be an excellent match for an INFP.
 As we discussed earlier in this article, ENFJ is the INFP’s ideal partner; this means that an INFJ, who shares the values and perspective of an ENFJ, will generally fill the same position well.
-However, both INFP and INFJ may be reluctant to make the first move or to take a risk to advance their relationship.
+However, INFP and INFJ may be reluctant to make the first move or take a risk to advance their relationship.

 INFP and ISFP